 If your teeth aren’t as white as they could be, you’re likely aware that your morning cup of caffeine isn’t helping things.
 (Neither is that glass of red wine, can of soda or handful of blueberries.)
-But as much as certain foods and drinks are to blame for stains, there are other ones that can actually help counteract the effects.
+But as much as certain foods and drinks are to blame for stains, other ones can actually help counteract the effects.
 If you’ve ever balked at the price of professional whitening, or gotten the shakes at the mere thought of kicking your coffee habit, keep reading to discover what you can snack on to naturally brighten those (soon-to-be) pearly whites.

 Foods that are high in fiber and slightly coarse act as a scrubbing agent for teeth, says Banker.
 Much like a kitchen scouring pad gets pots clean, the florets of vegetables like broccoli and cauliflower can help do the same to teeth.
 Added bonus: The high iron content in dark greens like broccoli also helps form a thin coat that protects teeth from enamel-eroding acids found in soda and carbonated drinks.
 And good news for celery lovers: Because it’s so difficult to chew, it increases saliva production and polishes teeth for a natural surface clean.